Taylor Walls Player Props: Rays vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 20th in MLB.
+- The 8.5 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 18th in the league.

-- The Dodgers rank 15th in baseball in home runs surrendered (60 total, 1.2 per game).
+- Dodgers pitchers combine to rank 17th in baseball in home runs given up (61 total, 1.2 per game).

+- The Dodgers will look to Stone (0-0) in his third start this season.

-- In his last time out on Sunday, the lefty tossed 3 2/3 innings against the St. Louis Cardinals, allowing four earned runs while surrendering five hits.
+- In his last appearance on Monday, the right-hander threw four innings against the Atlanta Braves, giving up five earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.